-In the meantime, read on to find out everything you need to know about screen resolution.
+In the meantime, read on to learn everything you need to know about screen resolution.

 What is screen resolution?

-When we talk about screen resolution, what do we mean?
-The monitor that's plugged into your PC – or built into your laptop – displays images via pixels, which are essentially small squares of light that change colour.
-Computer screens are made up of thousands of pixels, and by changing the colours of pixels in certain patterns, the screens can show images, photos, text and all kinds of graphics.
+What do we mean when we talk about screen resolution?
+The monitor that's connected to your PC – or built into your laptop – displays images using pixels, which are essentially small squares of light that change colour.
+Computer screens are made up of thousands of pixels.
+By changing the colours of those pixels in certain patterns, screens can show images, photos, text and all kinds of graphics.

-The higher the PPI, the better the image quality, so while it might be tempting to go for the largest screen possible, if you're after the highest image quality, consider getting a smaller monitor with a higher resolution, rather than a larger monitor with a lower resolution.
+The higher the PPI, the better the image quality, so while it might be tempting to choose the largest screen possible, if you're looking for the best image quality, consider getting a smaller monitor with a higher resolution rather than a larger monitor with a lower resolution.

 Native screen resolution

-It's worth noting that the screen resolution that your monitor or screen is advertised as doesn't mean that's the only resolution it can display.
-This is known as the native resolution of the screen – and it's the resolution that looks best on the display.
-It is possible to change the resolution of the screen – though you can only change to a lower resolution than the native resolution – not higher.
+It's worth bearing in mind that the screen resolution that your monitor advertises isn't the only resolution it can display.
+The published resolution is known as the native resolution of the screen and is the resolution that looks best on the display.
+You can change the resolution of the screen, although you can only change it to a lower resolution than the native resolution, not higher.

-So, if you buy a 4K (also known as an Ultra High Definition) screen, with a resolution of 3840 x 2160, and you find that resolution is too high, you can set your PC, Mac or laptop to display at a lower resolution, such as 1920 x 1080.
+For example, if you buy a 4K (also known as an Ultra High Definition) screen, with a resolution of 3840 x 2160, and you find the resolution is too high, you can set your PC, Mac or laptop to display at a lower resolution, for example 1920 x 1080.

 How to check screen resolution

-If you want to find out the screen resolution of your monitor or laptop screen, then the process is pretty easy.
-However, they way of doing it differs depending on whether you use a Windows machine, or a Mac or MacBook.
+If you want to check the native resolution of your monitor or laptop screen, the process is pretty easy, although it differs depending on whether you use a Windows machine or a Mac or MacBook.